mienaikoe/ziyu/Chapters/7_Chapter.md

 "Fajro, I'm going to be honest.
 None of us trust you.
 All of your plans seem to weave together in your favor a little too well."

 "Well, I don't blame you.
-I am definitely lying a lot to get what I want."
+I tend to treat words as incantations more than expressions.
+They do what I want them to."

 "Why do it?
-What sort of paradise awaits you at the end of all this?"
+What luxurious paradise awaits you at the end of all this?"

 "Oh don't you call me a lush.
 I might be a good liar, but I don't do it for the pleasure."